Get the answers to some frequently asked questions about the change from Home Care Packages to Support at Home.

 HomeMade has provided general information regarding key questions below, but we advise that you contact the Department of Health, Disability and Ageing for any specific questions.

-The Support at Home program is the new Australian Government program launching on 1 November 2025 to replace the Home Care Packages program and Short-Term Restorative Care program.
+The Support at Home program is the new Australian Government program that launched on 1 November 2025 to replace the Home Care Packages program and Short-Term Restorative Care program.
 It’s all about creating a flexible, personalised and more supportive system for in-home aged care so older people can live independently at home for longer.

 If you currently have a Home Care Package, you do not need to reapply for a package under the new Support at Home scheme.